RhettTrickett/habitat/README.md

 # Habitat

-Habitat is a light-weight web server with APIs to POST or GET temperature and humidity readings from sensors.
+Habitat is a light-weight web server with APIs to POST and GET sensor data.
 It’s built with Express and uses PostgreSQL as a database.

 ## Installation